GroestlCoin/Groestlcoin-Multisig/README.md

     - qrencode QR Code C library                http://fukuchi.org/works/qrencode/
         * qrencode (distribution provided in deps directory)

-mSIGNA has been built in Linux using gcc 4.6.3 and greater for both 64-bit Linux and 64-bit Windows (cross-build, mingw64).
+Groestlcoin Multisig has been built in Linux using gcc 4.6.3 and greater for both 64-bit Linux and 64-bit Windows (cross-build, mingw64).
 It has also been built using clang (Xcode 4.1 and greater) in OS X (10.7 and greater).